ajksharma/dda-serverspec-crate/README.md

 ![ServerSpecRemoteWhitebox](./doc/ServerSpecRemoteWhitebox.png)

 ## Usage Summary

-1. **Download the jar-file** from the releases page of this repository (e.g. `curl -L -o serverspec.jar https://github.com/DomainDrivenArchitecture/dda-serverspec-crate/releases/download/1.1.2/dda-serverspec-crate-1.1.2-standalone.jar`)
+1. **Download the jar-file** from the releases page of this repository (e.g. `curl -L -o serverspec.jar https://github.com/DomainDrivenArchitecture/dda-serverspec-crate/releases/download/1.2.1/dda-serverspec-crate-1.2.1-standalone.jar`)
-1. Deploy the jar-file on the source machine
-1. Create the files `serverspec.edn` (Domain-Schema for all your tests) and `target.edn` (Schema for Targets to be provisioned) according to the reference and our example configurations.
+2. Create the files `serverspec.edn` (Domain-Schema for all your tests) and `target.edn` (Schema for Targets to be provisioned) according to the reference and our example configurations.
 Please create them in the same folder where you've saved the jar-file.
 For more information about these files refer to the corresponding information below.

-5. Start testing:
+3. Start testing:
 ```bash
 java -jar dda-serverspec-crate-standalone.jar --targets targets.edn serverspec.edn
 ```